There are a few tried and true steps to replace bad financial habits with good financial habits. Some call them bad money habits. Here you go.

 3. The third step is to stop bad financial habits when you start to save.

-4. The fourth step is to get a higher paying job or negotiate a higher salary.
+4. The fourth step is to get a higher-paying job or negotiate a higher salary.

-7. The seventh thing to do to stay out of bad financial habits; is to surround yourself with positive people and stick to a budget.
+7. The seventh thing to do to stay out of bad financial habits; is to surround yourself with positive people and stick to a budget

-Surprising as it may seem, many who have bad financial habits don’t understand that they do.
+Surprising as it may seem, many who have bad financial habits don’t understand they do.
 This is because of the extent of their financial upbringing or lack thereof.
 Some kids are taught very young that they should have a piggy bank and budget their money.
-They are also taught they can’t have everything they want, and money doesn’t grow on trees.
+They are also taught they can’t have everything they want, and that money doesn’t grow on trees.

-This happens because kids, or even young adults start using these things to give themselves a false sense of feeling good.
+This happens because kids or even young adults start using these things to give themselves a false sense of feeling good.
 At least this is the message they get from parents, grandparents or other relatives.
-They teach kids to use things to solve problems the wrong way, with things.
+They teach kids to use things to solve problems the wrong way, with things

 So, buying things, and overspending at any income, becomes a never-ending spiral.
 The old stuff gets old, outdated, boring or broken and there is a constant stream of new stuff presented by stores, the internet or television advertising.
 The joy is usually short-term, but the inability to solve problems and other issues organically, not with things, becomes a long–term problem.

-The revelation is, “I don’t have to live like this, constantly trying to make myself happy with things that don’t provide long term happiness and put a smoke-screen on the real issues I have.
-I understand that I am making myself miserable with the attempt to be happy with unlimited things.
+The revelation is, “I don’t have to live like this, constantly trying to make myself happy with things that don’t provide long-term happiness and put a smoke screen on the real issues I have.
+I understand that I am making myself miserable with the attempt to be happy with unlimited things (affirmation).

 The first step to getting good financial habits is to realize you have bad financial habits.
-You made that realization above when you moved out on your own or married, and concluded that you would have to be deep in debt to get most of the things you wanted.
+You made that realization above when you moved out on your own or married and concluded that you would have to be deep in debt to get most of the things you wanted.

-You got sick when you went to your mailbox and opened your bills, you stayed up at night trying to figure out how to shift the bills so you could pay at least half of them this month, then of course the occasional bill that slipped into collection agencies and you had to turn off your phone to get peace on your day off work.
+You got sick when you went to your mailbox and opened your bills, you stayed up at night trying to figure out how to shift the bills so you could pay at least half of them this month.
+Then of course the occasional bill that slipped into collection agencies and you had to turn off your phone to get peace on your day off work.
 It was an endless cycle of headaches.

-You make a spreadsheet to list big things you can do to immediately make money to pay off credit cards.
+You make a spreadsheet to list big things you can do to immediately make money to pay off credit cards;.

 Stop spending money on everything you don’t need to buy, or need to do.